 What is Extended Care?

-Extended care refers to the on-going addiction rehab programme following a period of Primary Care, which can last for between 4 and 12 weeks, depending on individual need and circumstance.
-Secondary Care is the first phase of extended care and will offer the same level of support and guidance but within a less structured treatment programme, allowing the client to start to structure his/her own day whilst still engaging in the rehab treatment programme but also beginning to integrate into their community.
-Tertiary Care can be the next stage of treatment and offers a supportive network within a sober living environment where the client has more responsibility for their own routine and recovery.
+Extended care refers to the on-going addiction rehab programme following a period of primary care, which can last for between 4 and 12 weeks, depending on individual’s need and circumstance.
+Secondary care is the first phase of extended care and will offer the same level of support and guidance but within a less structured treatment programme, allowing the client to start to structure his/her own day whilst still engaging in the rehab treatment programme but also beginning to integrate into their community.
+Tertiary care can be the next stage of treatment and offers a supportive network within a sober living environment where the client has more responsibility for their own routine and recovery.

 Why Secondary Care?

 Secondary care encourages the individual to begin taking responsibility for their own recovery in an environment where mistakes will not lead to relapse.
 Secondary care encourages effective time management and forward planning; tools which are necessary for successful recovery.
 During secondary care, individuals will be encouraged to start integrating, for short periods of time, in the community, away from the safe and protective environment of primary care rehab.
 They will also be encouraged and supported in making some valuable decisions with regards to their future, for example considering college courses, retraining for a new career, engaging in activities outside of the rehab that are beneficial for them mentally, physically and spiritually.
 It is also a valuable time for the individual to reflect on their own personal circumstances and the changes that they want to make that will be helpful to their recovery.
 For those who wish or need to extend the treatment period for a longer period of time, there is also tertiary care available in many rehab clinics